dotnet/Open-XML-SDK/README.md

 For details on platform support, please see the docs at https://docs.microsoft.com/en-us/dotnet/standard/net-standard.

-# If You Have Problems

-If you want to report a problem (bug, behavior, build, distribution, feature request, etc...) with the SDK built by this repository, please feel free to post a new issue and someone will try to help.

-If you have "how-to" questions please post to one of the following resources:

 - [Microsoft Q&A Forums](https://docs.microsoft.com/en-us/answers/topics/office-addins-dev.html) (tag: **office-addins-dev**)
 - [Stack Overflow](http://stackoverflow.com) (tags: **openxml** or **openxml-sdk**)